airesis/airesis/README.md

 #### Requirements
 * PostgreSQL 9 with the hstore extension enabled.
 * Redis in order to execute Sidekiq and all background jobs.
-* A JVM installed to run SOLR server, used for searching inside Airesis.

 ### Local installation